Finding the Best Places to Retire Since 2006!

 For many years, the city was an agricultural community, with cherry groves all around, and it still has a slight country ambiance.
 At least two farmers' markets, including the decades-old Salem Saturday Market, pay homage to the city's agricultural past.
 Eateries come in all shapes and sizes, from cozy cafes and locally-owned diners to national chain restaurants.
 Residents also enjoy a handful of wineries and microbreweries.
 Several community theaters, a handful of museums, the Salem Chamber Orchestra and the Oregon Symphony bring a bit of culture.
 The city is also home to the Oregon State Fair, Willamette University (2,800 students), Coburn University (1,000 students), the Oregon State Penitentiary and the Oregon State Hospital, which is the state's largest psychiatric hospital.

 Downtown is mostly comprised of mid-century, mid-rise buildings.
 Neighborhoods are leafy, compact and well tended with a variety of architectural styles, including Cape Code, Arts and Crafts, Craftsman, bungalow and more.
-City events include A Bite and Brew of Salem, the Salem Art Fair and Festival, First Taste Oregon and the World Beat Fair.
+City events include Cherryfest, the Salem Art Fair and Festival, First Taste Oregon and the World Beat Fair.

 Population: 165,000 (city proper)